 Smartphones are a part of everyday life.
 A couple of related trends that crocheters and needleworkers have embraced:

-- Cell Phone Cozies.
-These ubiquitous projects are appealing for a number of reasons.
+- Cell phone cozies.
+These ubiquitous projects are appealing for several reasons.
 They're a fantastic medium for expressing personal style.
 They're quick to crochet, and they help keep your smartphone (or other gadgets) from taking a beating when rattling around in your bag, or after having been tossed on your front seat.
 They can be fun or funny, stylish or silly.
 The finished projects almost always turn out to be well worth the money you spend on the supplies to make them.

 07 of 11